h4tguy/dbproj/README.md

 Ratings (Qno, Regnum, Points, Reason):
 A table to store how questions were rated by users.
 There should be a score from 1 to 100 (points) as well as a reason for the rating given.
-The rater's Regnum is also stored  should be able to safely assume no one rates the same question twice.
+The rater's Regnum is also stored.

 Database Interaction
 ====================